evilbunny2008/weeWXWeatherApp/README.md

 ```
 You shouldn't need to reboot or even restart WeeWx, as the skin.conf file is re-read before new reports are generated.

+For more details on setting up and running WeeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)

 ### WeeWx alltime data

 If you would like alltime statistics to show up in the app you need to copy xstat.py in the user/ directory.
-On a debian install just copy xstat.py by doing the following:
+On a debian system just do the following:
 ```
 cp /usr/share/doc/weewx/examples/xstats/bin/user/xstats.py /usr/share/weewx/user/xstats.py
 ```